HoboCrunch/servicenerdpro-landing/docs/STRIPE_INTEGRATION.md

 ## Overview

-ServiceNerd Pro uses Stripe for processing recurring monthly subscriptions.
-Customers can subscribe to Starter ($99/mo) or Pro+ ($199/mo) plans through an embedded checkout experience that stays on your domain.
+Service Pro uses Stripe for processing recurring monthly subscriptions.
+Customers can subscribe to Lite ($99/mo) or Pro+ ($199/mo) plans through an embedded checkout experience that stays on your domain.

 ---